HMS Gannet (1971 shore establishment)

-HMS Gannet is a forward operating base of the Royal Navy's Fleet Air Arm located at Glasgow Prestwick Airport, South Ayrshire in Scotland.
+HMS Gannet is a forward operating base (FOB) of the Royal Navy's Fleet Air Arm located at Glasgow Prestwick Airport, South Ayrshire in Scotland.

 The facility was previously also known as Royal Naval Air Station (RNAS) Prestwick before it was downsized in 2001.
-It hosted the only Fleet Air Arm Search and Rescue (SAR) Flight in Scotland (HMS Gannet SAR Flight).
+It hosted the only Fleet Air Arm Search and Rescue (SAR) Flight in Scotland, HMS Gannet SAR Flight.
 The SAR Flight was decommissioned in March 2016, leaving the base to operate as a forward operating base and support to UK military.

 History

 Establishment

 The ninth and present HMS Gannet was established in 1971 at Prestwick Airport in Ayrshire.
 Over the years Prestwick has hosted three Naval Air Squadrons: 814 NAS, 824 NAS and 819 NAS.
 819 NAS operated three flights (A, B and Search and Rescue Flight) as well as a headquarters element.
 A and B Flights traditionally served aboard both UK and allied support ships and deployed on numerous exercises and longer deployments such as Naval Task Group 2000.
 When 819 NAS was decommissioned in November 2001, after 30 years in residence, the SAR Flight and 819 HQ elements became HMS Gannet Search and Rescue Flight with their first Commanding Officer, Lt Cdr A Watts.

 RNAS Prestwick designation was added in January 1994.